 As you can see in this screenshot, the headline of this article is getting a 79 out of 100.
 If I click on the box I'll get a full analysis of the headline and an option to try a new headline.

-CoSchedule Headline Analyzer is a free headline creating powerhouse.
+Headline Studio is a free headline creating powerhouse.
 It capitalizes on our tip above by analyzing what headline strategies have been working for your competitors.

 Create a headline and enter it in CoSchedule.
 It will then analyze it for you in the following ways: